joordy/frontend-applications/README.md

 ### Research question

-**The cars are getting bigger and bigger, do they still fit in parking garages in the big cities of the Netherlands?
-Or do they have other problems**
+- The cars are getting bigger and bigger, do they still fit in parking garages in the big cities of the Netherlands?
+Or do they have other problems

 ### Sub questions

 - How many parking garages does a city has?
 - How is the parking capacity divided
 - What is the maximum Drive-Through height, is it accessible for everyone?

+### Assumptions

+- **Location** I expect that bigger cities has more spots than smaller towns
+- **Capacity**: I expect that parking areas have more capacity in the big cities.
+- **Maximum Vehicle Height**: I expect that in small towns, there are larger parking areas so people can ride in with bigger cars..
+- **Disabled access**: I expect that 25% of all the parking area has access for disabled people.
+- **Charging points**: I expect that every parking area has at least one charging point.

 ## :rocket: Get my code